Girrawheen, Western Australia

 Girrawheen is a northern suburb of Perth, the capital city of Western Australia.
 Its local government area is the City of Wanneroo.

 History

 In October 1969, the Government, in a bid to offer affordable land for housing following the McCarrey Report, rezoned a large portion of land in the area from Urban Deferred to Urban, which was then included in land set aside for the State Housing Commission under the Mirrabooka satellite city development scheme.
 The plan never came to fruition, although a town planning scheme was approved by the Shire of Wanneroo in September 1970.

 On 26 June 1970, the Shire gazetted the name "Girrawheen", meaning "place of flowers" or "the place where flowers grow" in an Eastern States Aboriginal language, possibly that of the Kambuwal people in southeastern Queensland.
-The name was already in use for the Girraween National Park near Stanthorpe, Queensland, Queensland, and a suburb of Girraween in western Sydney was gazetted five years later.
+The name was already in use for the Girraween National Park near Stanthorpe, Queensland, and a suburb of Girraween in western Sydney was gazetted five years later.